 To examine the impact of proposed stratospheric geoengineering schemes on the amplitude and frequency of El Niño/Southern Oscillation (ENSO) variations we examine climate model simulations from the Geoengineering Model Intercomparison Project (GeoMIP) G1-G4 experiments.
-Here we compare tropical Pacific behavior under anthropogenic global warming (AGW) using the representative concentration pathway resulting in 4.5 W m–2 radiative forcing at the end of the 21st Century, the RCP4.5 scenario, with that under G1-G4 and under historical model simulations.
+Here we compare tropical Pacific behavior under anthropogenic global warming (AGW) using several scenarios: an instantaneous quadrupling of the atmosphere’s CO2 concentration, a 1% annual increase in CO2 concentration, and the representative concentration pathway resulting in 4.5 W m–2 radiative forcing at the end of the 21st Century, the Representative Concentration Pathway 4.5 scenario, with that under G1-G4 and under historical model simulations.
 Climate models under AGW project relatively uniform warming across the tropical Pacific over the next several decades.
-We find no statistically significant change in ENSO frequency or amplitude under stratospheric geoengineering as compared with those that would occur under ongoing AGW.
-Finally, while warming of the Niño3.4 region in the tropical Pacific is fully offset in G1 and G2 during the 40 year simulations, the region continues to warm significantly in G3 and G4, which both initialize from a present day climate.
+We find no statistically significant change in ENSO frequency or amplitude under stratospheric geoengineering as compared with those that would occur under ongoing AGW, although the relative brevity of the G1-G4 simulations may have limited detectability of such changes.
+We also find that the amplitude and frequency of ENSO events do not vary significantly under either AGW scenarios or G1-G4 from the variability found within historical simulations or observations going back to the mid 19th century.
+Finally, while warming of the Niño3.4 region in the tropical Pacific is fully offset in G1 and G2 during the 40 year simulations, the region continues to warm significantly in G3 and G4, which both start from a present day climate.

+1 Introduction

+1.1 Background

 The warming of Earth in the Industrial Age is unequivocal, and it is extremely likely that the warming since 1950 is primarily the result of anthropogenic emission of heat trapping gases rather than natural climate variability (IPCC, 2013).
-Ice core records from the European Project for Ice Coring in Antarctica (EPICA) reveal that current concentrations of the heat trapping gases carbon dioxide and methane are higher now than at any time during the past 650,000 years.
+Ice core records from the European Project for Ice Coring in Antarctica reveal that current concentrations of the heat trapping gases carbon dioxide and methane are higher now than at any time during the past 650,000 years.
 (Siegenthaler et al., 2005).
-All realistic emissions scenarios utilized in the Intergovernmental Panel on Climate Change (IPCC) Fifth Assessment Report reveal that the modeled global mean temperature in 2100 will exceed the full distribution of global mean temperature in proxy reconstructions of global temperature over the past 11,300 years of the Holocene (Marcott et al., 2013).
+All realistic emissions scenarios utilized in the Intergovernmental Panel on Climate Change Fifth Assessment Report reveal that the modeled global mean temperature in 2100 will exceed the full distribution of global mean temperature in proxy reconstructions of global temperature over the past 11,300 years of the Holocene (Marcott et al., 2013).
 Ongoing warming is unprecedented in human history both in magnitude and rate of change.

 The realization that weathering the impacts of this warming may be beyond human adaptive capacity has generated many proposed mitigation techniques, which focus on limiting emission or increasing storage of heat-trapping gases such as carbon dioxide.
-Implementation costs and economic, political and societal factors limit societies’ will and ability to impose mitigation measures.
+Implementation costs and economic, political, and societal factors limit societies’ will and ability to impose mitigation measures.
 This has forced recent consideration of geoengineering – intentional manipulation of global-scale physical processes (Crutzen, 2006).
 Specifically, a form of solar radiation management (SRM) known as stratospheric geoengineering has been proposed.
 Annual sulfate injections into the tropical stratosphere have the potential to create a long-lasting, well-mixed sulfate aerosol layer, which could reduce incoming shortwave radiation, in an attempt to offset the warming by the excess heat-trapping gases (Robock, 2008).
 The cost of implementing stratospheric geoengineering is most likely not prohibitive (Robock et al., 2009).
 Any decision about the implementation would likely be based on substantive issues of risk and feasibility of governance (Caldeira et al., 2013).